Stacks-OnStacksCapstone/e-commerce-spring-capstone/STARTUP.md

 # Getting Started
-There are a few steps you'll need to take prior to running the application as a whole.
+There are a few steps you'll need to take prior to running the entire application.
 The front-end and back-end were developed separate from each other and are contained in individual repositories.

-## Get the Front-end Running
+## Run the Front-end
 Docker is required in order to run the front-end of the application.
 Starting with the e-commerce-react-capstone-copy repository: